Coping with grief and loss

 We understand that losing a loved one is a devastating event and the grief that comes with loss, can be expressed in different ways.

-It's important to remember that you're not alone and there are lots of support organisations available to help you.
+It's important to remember that there are a lot of support organisations available to help you through this difficult time.

 A Child of Mine

 A Child of Mine is an online resource centre for anyone affected by the death of a child.
 They offer a wealth of information for bereaved families, from what happens when a child dies, how to arrange a funeral and how to survive as a couple during your grief.